 If you expect your team to get it right first time, every time, you’ll be disappointed.
 Paul created a culture that doesn’t punish mistakes and the focus is on doing it better next time.
 So the team have the freedom to try new things, to learn when it goes wrong, and to grow both individually and as a business.
 After all, didn’t you learn by making mistakes?

 Along with delegating, you need systems to maintain high standards and keep consistency.
 Otherwise, you aren’t in control.
 But, as Paul says, “Never think a system is God.”
 Keep them simple, keep monitoring their effectiveness and make changes to continually improve them.
 And involve your team – since they’re the ones using the systems, they know better than anyone what works and what doesn’t.

 More help to make change happen, faster and easier

 Change wasn’t instant for Paul.
 But he knew he had to start somewhere because the alternative was to burn out completely.
 And that’s the key for you too, to start making changes, small step at a time.

 Taking those first steps is hard, and trying to do it on your own is harder still.
 That’s why I created a programme that helps accountants just like you.
 It’s based on 23 years of research, talking to thousands of accountants about their challenges and frustrations, as well as their successes.
 What came out of that research is a roadmap that shows you what, when and how to do it.
 3500+ accountants have already benefited from the programme.
 And as a result they are getting higher fees, better clients, more fulfilling work and more time to live their lives in the way they want.

-I’m sharing the roadmap at two events in September and October, one virtual and one in person.
-Whichever one you choose, you’ll get two days of intensive training plus a comprehensive workbook to help keep track.
-And you’ll learn some shortcuts that make it easier and faster to see results.
+I share the roadmap and show you how to start at the AVN Masterclass.
+You get two days of intensive training plus a comprehensive workbook to help keep track.
+Plus some shortcuts that make it easier and faster to see results.

 There’s more about the event here – www.avn.co.uk/masterclass/.